mesonbuild/meson/docs/markdown/Style-guide.md

 have the necessary `[provide]` entries, everything will work automatically both when compiling your own and when using system dependencies.

+You should only need `subprojects` when you need to extract non dependencies/programs.

 ## Naming options

 There are two ways of naming project options.
 As an example for